 - Distances – The maximum distance of events will be 1000 metres or as indicated on the programme.

 - Finish – The first crew & all subsequent crews will receive a horn blast.
 The race lapsed time & margins will be recorded where possible.

-- Fields – Should more that 10 crews present themselves to the start, the starter will draw the competitors into two or more divisions (races).
+- Fields – Other than in respect of the Handicap scull, should more than 6 crews present themselves to the start, the starter will draw the competitors into two or more divisions (races).
 In trophy events, medallions will be awarded to the crews recording the fastest time in the event from the divisions.
 Points will be awarded to all divisions.
-Fields of 9 or 10 crews will be controlled by 2 umpires.
+Where divisions cannot be created with less numbers, fields of 9 or 10 crews will be controlled by 2 umpires.

 - Craft & Safety – All four and eight events are coxed.
 Coxswains must carry weights as necessary to exceed the RNSW minimum weight rule.
 All quad scull events are coxless.
 Quads carrying coxswains will be permitted to start at the crew’s disadvantage.
 All quads must have an operative steering system.
 All equipment must comply with RNSW safety rules ie. have bow balls fitted and heel tie downs must be fitted to prevent injury and drowning.

 - Lanes – Lane allocations will be at the discretion of the starter.
 In the Handicap Scull “go” will start nearest the starter and scullers will line up in order of their handicap.
 Host clubs will provide a marshalling boat to assist at the start.
 Lane one is on the left hand (port) side when facing from the start to the finish.